dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 exploitation, such that the samples within a query batch are sampled close to the decision boundary and, thus, do not represent the true data distribution.
 To address this problem, exploration-aware diversity sampling present a possibility to sample for representative batches of instances.
-These provide a possibility for the sampled batches to represent a representative surrogate of the enire data.
+These provide a possibility for the sampled batches to represent a representative surrogate of the entire data.
 However, while these are coupled with higher computational complexity these might provide a waste of resources in the sense of querying for instances giving without additional information [13].